 We have set short and medium-term reduction targets for carbon emissions, targeting a 53% reduction in financed emissions (normalised by AUM) by 2025 and a 66% reduction by 2030 in order to reach 100% emission reductions by 2050 or sooner.
-We have-also also set Net Zero alignment targets for our portfolios based on specific assessment criteria with the aim of reaching 100% Net Zero alignment by 2040 and-asset class level engagement targets with 80% of finance emissions to be under engagement by 2025, reaching 100% coverage by 2030.
+We have also set Net Zero alignment targets for our portfolios based on specific assessment criteria with the aim of reaching 100% Net Zero alignment by 2040 and asset class level engagement targets with 80% of finance emissions to be under engagement by 2025, reaching 100% coverage by 2030.

-More detail can be found in the The Net Zero Implementation Plan can be found on our website.
+More detail can be found in the Net Zero Implementation Plan on our website.